 Gail Kim made an appearance on Renee Paquette’s Oral Sessions podcast to discuss a wide range of topics.

-During it, the former Knockouts Champion talked about why draws her to the Impact Wrestling Knockouts division.
+During it, the former Knockouts Champion talked about transitioning from being an active wrestler to a backstage producer:

 H/T to WrestlingNews.co for the transcription